wandersick/aerozoom/README.md

 *Note for winget users: Please ignore the [warning from SmartScreen](https://live.staticflickr.com/65535/49987155847_d781799e16_o.gif), where you may safely click 'more info' to complete installation.

-## Windows 11

-To use AeroZoom under Windows 11, please refer to the [Workarounds to Known Issues](#Workarounds-to-Known-Issues) section.

 ## Main Features

 1. Enables full-screen zooming via mouse wheel or pinch-to-zoom in Windows (like OS X) with multiple zoom modes: Reverse Zoom, Elastic Zoom, etc.